-Maintaining data security in clouds is becoming more challenging.
-Discover how organizations’ best practices and security tools may help.
+Maintaining data security in the cloud is becoming more challenging.
+Discover how organizations’ best practices and security tools may help

 Lack of clear understanding of what security measures the organizations must implement often results in devastating outcomes.
 Oracle provides several examples of organizations’ failures to maintain their area of the shared responsibility model and the outcomes of such a lapse.